 Potential adversaries have studied the nation's vulnerabilities and employed technological advances to exploit them, thereby altering the nature of warfare and expanding conflict into new domains.
-The return of great power competition in an age of unprecedented global economic interdependence, combined with this proliferation of swiftly advancing technology, has created a unique and complex environment.
+The return of great power competition in an age of unprecedented global economic interdependence, combined with this proliferation of swiftly advancing technology, has created a unique and complex environment.11 support of the Total Force's mandate to provide ready forces for national defense.

-The changing battlespace has given rise to new operational missions and generated a need for advanced capabilities.
-The AFR has aligned efforts with the AC to achieve irreversible momentum toward the 2018 NDS.
-This ensures the AFR is prepared for future conflict in support of the Total Force's mandate to provide ready forces for national defense.
 The FY 2021 AFR budget request postures the AFR to meet future operational requirements, prioritize modernization, enhance critical capabilities, and align operational assets with emerging and evolving missions.
 As warfighting domains become increasingly integrated, the AFR must be prepared to conduct joint all-domain operations to create decisive, asymmetrical advantages in the future fight.
 To enhance its ability to compete, deter, and win in any environment, the AFR remains focused on key mission sets and is actively expanding its capabilities in the space and cyber realms.
+12